 - Google Plus

-In a normal online reputation protection project we would first make sure the web properties were in line with organic search results by searching similar entities.
-In this example we're using a "wealth management professional" as the example.
+In a normal online reputation protection project, we would first make sure the web properties were in line with organic search results by searching similar entities.
+In this example, let's take a look at a "wealth management professional."